Configuring High Availability for SAP S/4HANA (ASCS and ERS) in a RHEL HA Add-On Cluster

 Identifying World Wide Names of shared storage volumes

-Identify the World Wide Name (WWN) for each storage volume that is in the shared volume groups.
+Determine the World Wide Name (WWN) for each storage volume that is part of one of the shared volume groups.

-3. Filter for the volume prefix in the Storage volumes list, and identify all the World Wide Names of the volumes that are in scope for ASCS and ERS (the World Wide Name is a 32-digit hexadecimal number).
+Filter on the volume prefix in the Storage volumes list, and identify all the World Wide Names of the volumes that are in scope for ASCS and ERS instances.
+The World Wide Name is a 32-digit hexadecimal number.

 Make sure that the attribute Shareable is On for those volumes.